 If we make the first things first, everything else falls into place.
 Focus on scripture reading, Christ-focused traditions, prayer, hymns, and all things that center you on the gospel.
 He will make room for everything else He wants you to tackle in the holiday season.
 Turns out, the rest isn’t that important after all.

 Serve others as a part of your focus on Christ.
+Try random acts of kindness or come up with some projects or events to take part in.
 We make simple breads or treats for neighbors, find someone who is lonely or in need to help, participate in things like Operation Christmas Child or WorldVision, etc. We spend more time helping our kids make gift-GIVING lists than lists of what they want to receive.
 These are the things we hope they remember most fondly!

 Less is More with Traditions

 Speaking of traditions, simplifying there is also a win.
 Don’t fret too much over what traditions you’ll establish – which were the best, coolest, most “Christian”, most memorable, etc. Scouring Pinterest and blogs for the perfect combination of what your family holiday culture will definitely stress you out.
 Keep it simple and build on things gradually!

 Try doing a Jesse Tree, a hymn study, a Christmas book countdown, or maybe something light like the Christmas Brick Challenge for your Lego lovers.
 If those might overwhelm you this time then leave them for next year and just focus on a simple Bible reading plan and good family discussions

 Whatever you do, please, don’t worry about what the neighbor or the gals in the homeschool co-op are doing.
 Comparison kills Christmas joy.

 Do Not be a Slave to the Bucket List